PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ### If you have an account on Della, Perseus, Tiger or Tigressdata

 Della, Perseus, Tiger and Tigressdata all mount the `/tigress` filesystem.
-If you have an account on one or more of these clusters it is recommended that you store your aliases and shell functions in a file on `/tigress` and `source` this from each `.bashrc` file on the clusters that you have accounts on:
+If you have an account on one or more of these clusters it is recommended that you store your aliases and shell functions in a file on `/tigress` and `source` this from each `.bashrc` file for each account.
+Here is the three-step procedure for this:

 <br/><br/>
 ![shortcuts](https://tigress-web.princeton.edu/~jdh4/myshortcuts_diagram.png)
 <br/><br/>

-For example, make the file `/tigress/<YourNetID>/myshortcuts.sh` and put your aliases and functions there.
-Then add this line to each of your `.bashrc` files:
+That is, make the file `/tigress/<YourNetID>/myshortcuts.sh` and put your aliases and functions there.
+Then add the following line to each of your `.bashrc` files:

 ```
 # User specific aliases and functions
 source /tigress/<YourNetID>/myshortcuts.sh
 ```

-This approach eliminates redundancy.
-Changes made to `myshortcuts.sh` are available to all the clusters that you have access to.
-Unfortunately, this will not work for Adroit or Nobel since these clusters do not mount `/tigress`.
+This approach ensures that your shortcuts remain in sync across all of you accounts.
+Unfortunately, this will not work for Adroit or Nobel since those clusters do not mount `/tigress`.
+You will have to manually update the `~/.bashrc` files for those systems.
+One way to do this is to scp `myshortcuts.sh` from `/tigress` to those machines.

 *Exercise*: SSH to one of the HPC clusters and add the `sq` alias to `~/.bashrc` (Adroit) or `/tigress/<YourNetID>/myshortcuts.sh` (all clusters except Adroit).